 - Using the drug to cope with daily stressors

 Patients also restore relationships with themselves, talking with clinical therapists to discover underlying causes of addiction.
 Inpatient rehab centers also allow patients to connect with staff and others in recovery to establish support and friendships along the way to sobriety.
 Some facilities also allow partners of patients to be present to rebuild relationships.
-Contact a treatment expert now to find a treatment center that suits your needs.
+Contact a treatment provider now to find out more about the next steps towards recovery.